-Head to Plymouth, Indiana, for a celebration of one of nature’s greatest gifts- the blueberry- with the folks of Plymouth, IN.
-Their annual festival includes blueberry stomps, a carnival with tons of rides, kayak races, silly safaris, crafts, games, and tons of live music.
+Head to Plymouth, Indiana, for a celebration of one of nature’s greatest gifts: the blueberry.
+This annual festival includes blueberry stomps, a carnival with tons of rides, kayak races, silly safaris, crafts, games, and tons of live music.

 Where: Tipton, IN

-About: The three-day festival is a family friendly event for everyone- even if they don’t love pork!
+Celebrating 50 years, this three-day festival is fun for everyone – even those who don’t love pork!
 The festival kicks off with pork chops booths galore, followed by a carnival, parade, live music, and more.
-The festival also hosts a “Kids Corner” and opportunities for kids to make n take in various craft tents.
+Young visitors will love the “Kids Corner” and make ‘n take activities in various craft tents.
 New this year, a street market will feature a wide range of vendors.